rafaelafilippozzi/First-order-methods-for-the-CHMP/README.md

 * `ExperimentsSection6_2.m`: Routine used to generate the results of section 6.2

+* `mnistchmp.m`: Routine used to generate the results of section 6.3

 - Algorithms: In this folder are the algorithms used in the experiments.
     * `TriangleAlgorithm.m`: Triangle Algorithm with random pivot
     * `GreedyTriangleAlgorithm.m`: Greedy Triangle Algorithm